frappe/manual_erpnext_com/manual_erpnext_com/www/contents/human-resources/expense-claim.md

 ### Booking the Expense and Reimbursement

-The approved Expense Claim must then be converted into a Journal Voucher and a payment must be made.
+The approved Expense Claim must then be converted into a Journal Entry and a payment must be made.
 Note: This amount should not be clubbed with Salary because the amount will then be taxable to the Employee.